14 Best Places to Visit in the Midwest

 Indianapolis, Indiana

 In downtown Indianapolis our first stop was the Canal Walk which I learned dates back to the 1800s!
 In addition, I thought that the Indianapolis Museum of Art at Newfields ($23 Adult admission) is a must see hidden gem I was glad I made time for.
-If you have kids don't miss The Children's Museum of Indianapolis ($30 Adult, from $25 Youth Admission) which has been ranked #1 in the country and my son loves.
+If you have kids, don't miss The Children's Museum of Indianapolis ($30 Adult, from $25 Youth Admission) which has been ranked #1 in the country and my son loves it.
 Indianapolis Zoo (from $26.75 Adult, $23.75 Child) was another highlight for our family.

 What I loved best: